What is the Tax Write Off for Margin Interest?June 24, 2021

 To be eligible, you must be an investor who borrows money to buy investments, and receives interest, dividends, capital gains, royalties, or other investment income.
 Also, you must itemize your deductions on schedule A.

-As our blog mentions, you can only take the deduction up to the amount of your net investment income.
+You can only take the deduction up to the amount of your net investment income.
 Any disallowed deduction will be carried over for future use.
 To calculate your net investment income, you can use the following formula:

-+ Short-term Capital Gains
+Taxable Interest + Ordinary Dividends + Short-term Capital Gains

 - (Investment-related miscellaneous deduction from Schedule A)